How Much Retirement Are You Drinking Away? The Latte Factor and the Power of Compounding Small Change

 Doctor: "Downstairs.
 Why do you ask?"

-But is that actually the right call?
+But is that always the right call?

-What Is the "Latte Factor"?
+What Is the Latte Factor?

 Those small daily expenses that seem trivial

-Multiplied by time and compound interest
+multiplied by time and compound interest

-Grow into a number far larger than you'd ever expect
+grow into a number far larger than you'd ever expect

-The real point is opportunity cost — what would that money be worth today if you'd invested it instead of spent it?
+It's not an attack on coffee itself.
+The real point is opportunity cost: what would that money be worth today if you had invested it instead of spent it?

 Running the Numbers: A 30-Year Journey for $5 a Day